seralexeev/xrabbit.dev/README.md

 date: 25-05-2025
 ```

-I found a CSI camera for rpi that I bought for some project but never used.
-I tried to connect it and write a simple webrtc server to stream the feed to a browser on a device with a joystick.
-After 3 hours so far I only got a green screen.
+I found a CSI camera for rpi lying around that I bought for some project but never used.
+Tried to connect it and write a simple webrtc server to stream the feed to a browser on the device with the joystick.
+After 3 hours all I got so far is a green screen.

 ---